 Can anyone else follow Munger's mindset?
 Poor Charlie's Almanack describes his worldview, perhaps tongue-in-cheek, as "Quickly Eliminate the Big Universe of What Not to Do, Follow Up with a Fluent, Multidisciplinary Attack on What Remains, Then Act Decisively When, and Only When, the Right Circumstances Appear."
 But as Munger and Buffett have proved, it works.
 Munger once said, "It's kind of fun to sit there and outthink people who are way smarter than you are because you've trained yourself to be more objective and more multidisciplinary.
 Furthermore, there is a lot of money in it, as I can testify from my own personal experience."

-iShares Transportation Average(IYT) In recent years, Munger and Buffett have done a 180-degree turn and have begun investing heavily in railroad companies, which make up 29% of this ETF's assets.
+In recent years, Munger and Buffett have done a 180-degree turn and begun investing heavily in railroad companies, which make up 29% of this ETF's assets.
 They've made investments in several of the rail firms that make up large positions in IYT.
-And in 2010, Berkshire Hathaway went a step further, making a massive investment by acquiring rail giant Burlington Northern Santa Fe outright.
-Munger and Buffett view railroads as a long-term bet on the U.S. economy.
+And in 2010, Berkshire Hathaway went a step further, making a massive investment in railroad companies by acquiring rail giant Burlington Northern Santa Fe outright.
+Munger and Buffett view railroads as a long-term bet on the United States economy.
 This ETF, which charges 0.45%, also holds overnight delivery firms and trucking companies, whose performance also is an indicator of macroeconomic conditions.

-Vanguard Dividend Appreciation ETF(VIG) With about 87.5% of its portfolio devoted to stocks with economic moats and an attractive 0.10% price tag, this ETF sticks to high-quality companies, focusing on firms that have raised their dividends for at least 10 years straight.
+With about 86% of its portfolio devoted to stocks with economic moats and an attractive 0.10% price tag, this ETF sticks to high-quality companies, focusing on firms that have raised their dividends for at least 10 years straight.
 That's a solid indicator of quality.
 The ETF's index provider keeps secret its exact methodology, but it seems to focus on firms with lower leverage and ample cash flow--traits favored by Munger and Buffett.